Contact Us for a Free Consultation (213) 542-0979

 The bottom line is whether you are charged with murder or manslaughter, you are going to need a good criminal lawyer who has experience dealing with these cases and knows how to investigate them.
 Our firm gets experts in these cases and we do a thorough investigation.
 Once we show it to the prosecutors, the case either ends up getting dismissed or mitigated down to something less.

-Difference Between First And Second Degree Felony Murder Charges In California
+Difference Between First And Second Degree Felony Murder Charges

 There may be some thought to second-degree murder, but it is more of a spontaneous killing.

 If you are convicted of first-degree murder, the sentence is 25 to life.
-If you get that sentence, then you will serve 85 percent of 25 years and then you will be eligible to get out of prison.
+If you get that sentence, then you will serve 85 percent of 25 years, and then you will be eligible to get out of prison.
 If you get convicted of first-degree murder in Los Angeles or anywhere in California, the judge must sentence you to 25 to life and has no discretion in that regard.

 Second-degree murder is more of a spontaneous act.
-There may be a sudden quarrel or someone becomes very angry and so there is not as much thought put into it.
+There may be a sudden quarrel, or someone becomes very angry, and so there is not as much thought put into it.

 Second-degree murder's punishment is 15 to life, a little less than first-degree murder.
 If you get found guilty of second-degree murder, the judge has no discretion and must give you 15 to life.
-You would serve 85 percent of 15 years and then you would be eligible to get out of prison.
+You would serve 85 percent of 15 years, and then you would be eligible to get out of prison.

-You may not ever get out.
+You may never get out.
 The “to Life” part means that you could stay in jail the rest of your life depending on what the parole board decides when your 85 percent of 15 years comes up and it is time to make a decision.
 Contact the Hedding Law Firm for help.

 Menu